| What

 bloating stems from – but if you are interested to know, you should start by

+determining all of the food you recently ate.
 Most bloating symptoms have to do with feeling full or gassy in your

 stomach.
 This is because most commonly, bloating stems from some kind of